 Develop and employ transdisciplinary concepts and methodological tools for research, education and multistakeholder interaction, to understand and support innovative river co-governance initiatives and so contribute to equitable policies and sustainable socio-ecological river systems.

 The overall project as well as the PhD studies are guided by a framework that encompasses four dimensions of river systems: (1) River-as-Ecosociety (2) River-as-Territory, (3) River-as-Subject and (4) River-as-Movement.
-All four dimensions and mutual dynamics will be studied in an inter-/transdisciplinary way.
+All four dimensions and mutual dynamics are studied in an inter-/transdisciplinary way.
 You can find further information on the framework here.

 Project duration: 01 September 2021 to 31 August 2026 (60 months)